IP Group shares jump as portfolio company plans AIM listing

-Feb 21 Shares in British intellectual property marketing company IP Group Plc rose as much as 13 percent on Friday after it said a company in which it has invested plans to raise funds and list on London's junior stock market.
+Shares in British intellectual property marketing company IP Group Plc (IPO.L) rose as much as 13 percent on Friday after it said a company in which it has invested plans to raise funds and list on London's junior stock market.

 The company, Xeros Ltd, makes reusable and recyclable polymer beads for the laundry industry.
 It plans to raise between 30 million pounds and 40 million pounds ($50 million-$67 million) and list on the Alternate Investment Market (AIM), a source familiar with the matter told Reuters.